uwcartlab/webmapping/Chapter7/readme.md

 Chapter 7: The Internal Logic of Leaflet
 =======================================

-Your Leaflet lab should be coming along nicely after the Week 5 overview of interactions.
-In Week 6, we dive deeper into Leaflet's inner workings to introduce you to some advanced web programming concepts.
-Week 6 includes three lessons and culminates in the completion of your Leaflet lab (i.e., no progress activity this week with Exam 1).
+Your Leaflet lab should be coming along nicely after the Chapter 6 overview of interactions.
+In Chapter 7, we dive deeper into Leaflet's inner workings to introduce you to some advanced web programming concepts.
+Chapter 7 includes three lessons and culminates in the completion of your Leaflet lab.

-*   In Lesson 1, we contrast procedural versus object-oriented coding with JavaScript by refactoring some existing, suboptimal code from Weeks 4-5.
+*   In Lesson 1, we contrast procedural versus object-oriented coding with JavaScript by refactoring some existing, suboptimal code from Chapter 5-6.
 *   In Lesson 2, we refresh our introduction of Leaflet to look at it as a library of classes and use several of these classes to implement UI controls and a temporal legend.
 *   In Lesson 3, we introduce scalable vector graphics (SVGs)—a graphics format we rely on with D3 in _unit-3—_and use SVG to build an attribute legend for our Leaflet Lab example.

-After this week, you should be able to:
+After this chapter, you should be able to:

 *   Understand how JavaScript pseudo-classes and prototypes are used by Leaflet
 *   Extend Leaflet objects in your script